actions/runner/docs/start/envlinux.md

 The agent distributes Team Explorer Everywhere.

-But, if you are using TFVC, install Oracle Java 1.8+ as TEE uses Java.
+But, if you are using TfsVc, install Oracle [Java SE Development Kit](http://www.oracle.com/technetwork/java/javaseproducts/downloads/index.html) (JDK) 1.6+.
+> Notes:
+> 1. Only install JRE is not sufficient.
+> 2. Don't use OpenJDK, use Oracle JDK.

 ## [More .Net Core Prerequisites Information](https://docs.microsoft.com/en-us/dotnet/core/linux-prerequisites?tabs=netcore2x)